dassiorleando/software-architecture-documentation-template/docs/index.md

 # Software Architecture Documentation Template

-The sample this documentation is based on can be downloaded at [arc42.org](https://arc42.org/download).
+You can access the generated documentation [here (demo)](https://dassiorleando.github.io/software-architecture-documentation-template/), it's based on a sample you can download at [arc42.org](https://arc42.org/download).

 ## Capabilities